verasolo1/Nmap-Cheatsheet/README.md

 ```bash
  nmap -sn <Target-ip>
 ```
-In some cases you must use this command against Windows machines to disable ping scans
+In some cases, you must use this command against Windows machines to disable ping scans
 ```bash
 nmap -Pn <Target-ip>
 ```